plunify/InTime/README.md

 The `intimeflow.tcl` is an optimization Tcl script for InTime.
 The `start_intime_vivado.tcl` is a wrapper to configure the environment before running the optimization script.

 ### Option A - Use Vivado Tcl Console
-1. Edit the `start_intime_vivado.tcl` file to specify the configuration, such as project path etc.
+1. Edit the `start_intime_vivado_windows.tcl` or `start_intime_vivado_linux.tcl` script to configure the environment, e.g. project path etc.
-2. Open the Tcl Console and source this script `start_intime_vivado_windows.tcl` for Windows or `start_intime_vivado_linux.tcl` for Linux OS.
+2. Open the Tcl Console and source the script.
 ![alt text](https://github.com/plunify/InTime/blob/master/images/VivadoTclConsole_windows.png "Vivado Tcl Console - Windows")
 3. This script runs the InTime executable and passes in a custom InTime optimization script called `intimeflow.tcl`